 Foreign Transaction Fees

-Take Advantage of The Chase Freedom Unlimited® Intro APR for Balance Transfers
+Take Advantage of The 0% Intro APR For Balance Transfers

 For starters, know your credit score to understand how much credit you will qualify for.
-If the balance on your existing credit card is higher than what you’ll qualify for when you apply for the Chase Freedom Unlimited® card, then it will probably not be worth your time.
+If the balance on your existing credit card is higher than what you’ll be eligible for when you apply for the Chase Freedom Unlimited card, then it will probably not be worth your time.

 When you’re ready to transfer, calculate what 3% of your balance will be.
 This is a one-time fee you will pay Chase for the service of transferring your debt and the 0% interest you’ll soon take advantage of.